Nationals vs. Diamondbacks Player Props Betting Odds

-Player props can be found for Corbin Carroll and Jeimer Candelario, among others, when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.
+Player prop bet options for Corbin Carroll, Lane Thomas and others are available when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!